Learn to Hunt

-Enjoy the spectacular colors and cool weather this fall fishing in northeast Iowa’s hundreds of miles of trout streams.
+Enjoy what’s left of the spectacular colors and cool weather fishing in northeast Iowa’s hundreds of miles of trout streams this fall.
 From easily accessible streams in state or county parks, to those found in Iowa’s most wild and remote natural spaces, there are plenty of places to catch rainbow, brown and brook trout.

 Northeast Iowa draws thousands of anglers from across Iowa to its coldwater streams and excellent trout fishing.

 “It’s a busy place this time of year,” said Mike Steuck, Iowa DNR fisheries supervisor for interior streams.
 “Anglers can test their skills with lots of wild fish in these streams.”